altaurog/django-shoogie/README.rst

 Errors logged by shoogie can be viewed via django's admin interface at ``/admin/shoogie/servererror/``.

+To view the data fields stored in the log entry, click in the first column.

+To visit the url in which the error occurred, click the 'path' column.
+This won't work if the host is inaccessible, if the request method was something other than GET, or if the path isn't really an HTTP request path (see below).

+If a user is logged with an entry, a link to the admin detail page for the user will be displayed in the admin list.

+Click the 'debug' link to view the django-generated 'technical response' (debug page) for the exception.

+To get a list of users and email addresses who encountered a set of errors, select the log entries using the checkboxes on the left, then select "Get user email addresses for selected errors" from the 'Action' drop-down menu and click the 'Go' button.

+To mark a set of errors as resolved or as not resolved, select the entries in question and pick the appropriate action from the drop-down as above.

+API
+---

 Shoogie can also be used to log exceptions directly.
 This could be useful for exceptions occurring in back-end processes such as long-running